esteechao/se_project_aroundtheus/README.md

 *The Web Application is built using the following techniques:

-JavaScript: An object-oriented language used to create some interactive pieces on my project.
+JavaScript: Object-oriented language used to create some interactive pieces on my project.
 HTML5: Markup language used for structuring the web pages.
 CSS3: Styling language used for designing the visual layout of the application.